lundqvistr/manual_medfak_research_data/manual.md

 4 | ab
 5 | c

-One possible and common drawback is that there could be many different combinations, so an effective summary of the variable might be hard to set up.
+This is technically possible, but not one that can be recommended.
+One common consequence is that there could be many different combinations, so an effective summary of the variable is usually hard to set up.

 #### Many possible combinations
 One column/variable for each alternative, where each alternative is a binary variable either with 0's and 1's or simply 1's: